 \subsection{Real-World Robot Evaluation}

-We conduct a series of experiments to evaluate our \textit{EMMA} framework on real-world robotic manipulation tasks.
-We focus on three key questions: (1) Can co-training with generated data improve real-world policy performance and generalization to novel object appearances and environments?
-(2) How does the mixing ratio of real and generated data affect policy performance?
+We conduct extensive experiments to evaluate our \textit{EMMA} framework on real-world robotic tasks.
+We focus on three key questions: (1) Can co-training with generated data improve real-world policy performance and generalization to zero-shot object appearances?
+(2) How does the mixing ratio of real and generated data affect VLA policy performance?
 (3) Can \textit{AdaMix}, our hard-sample-aware adaptive training strategy, further enhance real-world policy performance?